These are the school's prospects for the 2013 NFL Draft by status * - denotes 2014 prospect ** - denotes 2015 prospect.

 Ogletree had 34 tackles as a freshman in 2010.
 He is very fast and instinctive.
 The junior has the frame to get bigger and stay as a middle linebacker in the NFL.
 Ogletree has a lot of upside and it wouldn't be surprising if he pushed his stock into first-round consideration after the 2012 or 2013 season.

 Height: 6-0.
 Weight: 218.
 Arm: 30 1/2.
 Hand: 9 1/8.

 40 Time: 4.56.

 Off-the-field issues knock Rambo down, so the earliest he could go is on Day 2.
-He was solid at the Senior Bowl and did not participate in the Combine field work.
+Rambo was solid at the Senior Bowl, but did not participate in the Combine field work.
 Scouts have told WalterFootball.com that not being very fast or athletic hurts Rambo's ranking among the safeties.

 9/2/12: Rambo has first-round talent, but has been his own worst enemy.
 He will start 2012 with a four-game suspension by Georgia for violating team rules regarding drug usage.
 The off-the-field concerns have been a big detriment to Rambo's draft stock, and it is hard to predict how heavily they will be weighed against him by NFL teams.

 Rambo had an excellent season last year and was one of the nation's leaders in interceptions with seven.
 The junior also had 52 tackles with seven passes broken up.
 Rambo is a physical player with good instincts.
 He has the speed to fly around the field and get in position to make plays.

 If you watched Georgia in 2010, it was hard not to notice Rambo as a sophomore.
 The instinctive safety always found his way to the ball and was a play-maker.
 He totaled 82 tackles with three interceptions, three passes broken up and three forced fumbles.
 Rambo is a talented player who should be a starter in the NFL.